 The Scott Mission was founded in 1941 by Rev. Morris and Mrs. Annie Zeidman.
 The Scott Mission is a non-denominational Christian organization responding to the needs of the poor, homeless, abandoned and vulnerable of all ages.
 Based in Toronto, Canada, the Mission offers practical, emotional and spiritual support to thousands of people every year.

-The Mission spends about $8,000,000 per year, including capital projects.
-This covers the cost for over 160 full-time and part-time staff, plus all of the costs associated with providing services for tens of thousands of needy people every year.
+In Fiscal Year 2019 the Mission’s expenses were $22,563,088.
+This covers the cost for over 180 full-time and part-time staff, plus all the costs associated with providing services for tens of thousands of needy people every year.
 The Mission is funded through three main sources: donations from private individuals, businesses and foundations; bequest income; and investment income.
 Less than 10% of the Mission’s revenues come from government.

 We appreciate the many gently-used items that are donated to the Mission.
 In addition to perishable and non-perishable food, we accept gently-used clothing and small household items.
 Generally, we say that if it is small enough to carry on public transportation (as this is how many of our clients travel), then we would be happy to receive it.
 Our clients appreciate small household items such as toasters, lamps, dishes, etc. as many of them are just starting out in Canada with few things to set up home.
 If you have larger furniture items, please contact The Furniture Bank.